-Set TC2 to be an output, rather than an input and click on "Modify configuration".
+Set GPIO1-18 to be an output, rather than an input and click on "Modify configuration".
 Afterwards set the port state to '1' by setting the third port value from the right and click on "Modify outputs".

-Watch the state of Port TC2 on the simulated device - you will see that the output is now set and now your lawn would get the water it has been waiting for!
+Watch the state of Port GPIO1-18 on the simulated device - you will see that the output is now set and now your lawn would get the water it has been waiting for!
 Set the state to '0' and it will be turned off.
-In this example web page, all of the 4 Port TC0..TC3 outputs can be controlled individually.
+In this example web page, all of the 4 Ports GPIO1-05, GPIO1-31, GPIO1-18 and GPIO1-19 outputs can be controlled individually.
+Since GPIO1-05 is connected to the green LED on the board you can also stop the LED blinkin by configuring it as an input.

-TC0 is used as a RUN LED in the demo project and so is configured as an output by default, as is TC1.
+GPIO1-05 is used as a RUN LED in the demo project and so is configured as an output by default, as is GPIO1-32 - often used as a general purpose test output.
 If you would like a certain setting to be returned after every reset of the device, simply save the setting by clicking on "Save settings as default configuration" and you will see that they are indeed set automatically when the device is started the next time.

-The demo project includes also 16 user controllable outputs.
-These are automatically configured as outputs in the project code and can be seen as outputs with state '0' when looking at the simulator - see the ports AN, TA and TD.
+The reference project includes also 16 user controllable outputs.
+These are automatically configured as outputs in the project code and can be seen as outputs with state '0' when looking at the simulator - see varios outputs on GPIO1 and GPIO2 that are initially in the '0' state.
 If you now click on the user defined outputs on the I/O page you will see that they immediately toggle their port output and the state is either displayed as a grey button when '0' or as red buttons when '1'.
 Also the present state of the 16 outputs can be saved as default states when the target starts the next time.

-Note that these outputs can be mapped to any port and port bit in the demo project - it shows a useful example of flexible independent output control.
+Note that these outputs can be mapped to any port and port bit in the reference project - it shows a useful example of flexible independent output control.

-14. The last setting which we will change before taking a look at the project on the target hardware is to activate HTTP user authentication and disable the FTP server so that no one else without our password has entry to the web server and no sneaky person can change the web pages which we have just programmed...
+15. The last setting which we will change before taking a look at the project on the target hardware is to activate HTTP user authentication and disable the FTP server so that no one else without our password has entry to the web server and no sneaky person can change the web pages which we have just programmed...

 Browse to the administration page, deactivate FTP and activate HTTP server authentication before selecting the action to "Modify and save server settings".
 Finally click on "Perform desired action" and close your web browser..
 Open the web browser again and enter the device's address http://192.168.0.3 (or your address) and this time you will need to enter the user name "ADMIN" and password "uTasker" to get in.